Kitchen Divas

 Ingredients

-• Steak: You can use chuck, blade or round steaks to make oven baked steak and potatoes.
-Just make sure to choose steaks that are similar in size so they cook evenly.
+• Steak: We're using top round steak to make this baked steak recipe.
+For best results, choose steaks that are similar in size so they cook evenly.

-• Potatoes: Use baby or small potatoes or you can cut larger potatoes into chunks.
+• Potatoes: Use baby or small potatoes for less prep, but you can cut larger potatoes into chunks.

 • Mushrooms: Simple white or brown mushrooms work great.
 Save some time by choosing presliced.